-Davenport, a Federalist, was the representative for Connecticut from 1815 to 1817.
+Davenport was the representative for Connecticut and was a Federalist.
+He served from 1815 to 1817.

 From Dec 1799 to Mar 1817, Davenport missed 241 of 1,835 roll call votes, which is 13.1%.
 This is better than the median of 16.8% among the lifetime records of representatives serving in Mar 1817.
 The chart below reports missed votes over time.